 SB 230: “Parental Control of Student Exposure to Sexually Explicit Content in Schools” (Senator Doug Mastriano)

-To be Introduced: Trans Youth Healthcare Ban (Senator Judy Ward)
+SB 843: Trans Youth Healthcare Ban (Senator Judy Ward)

 To be Introduced: Trans Youth Healthcare Services Ban with Public Funding (Senator Judy Ward)